gofynd/fdk-store/markdown/order/internal_/type-aliases/type-alias.GetShipmentBagReasonsParam.md

 > **shipmentId**: `string`

-- ID of the bag.
+- ID of the shipment.
 An order may contain multiple items and may get divided into one or more shipment, each having its own ID.

 ## Defined In

-node\_modules/@gofynd/fdk-client-javascript/sdk/application/Order/OrderApplicationValidator.d.ts:187
+node\_modules/@gofynd/fdk-client-javascript/sdk/application/Order/OrderApplicationValidator.d.ts:188

 ***
 Generated using [TypeDoc](https://typedoc.org/) and [typedoc-plugin-markdown](https://www.npmjs.com/package/typedoc-plugin-markdown)